Image Transitions 2.0

 Version 2.0 — 8th May 2011

-Flag of England Image Transitions 2.0 is a collection of stylish transition effects, that can add a touch of class to any image swap!
+Flag of Germany Image Transitions 2.0 is a collection of stylish transition effects, that can add a touch of class to any image swap!
 Version 2.0 introduces a bunch of amazing new transform effects, that can twist, scale and skew the image to all kinds of funky angles!
 This version also adds new synchronisation capabilities, that make it trivial to sequence transitions together, for slideshows and other automation.
 A complete re-development of this widely-used and popular script, Image Transitions 2.0 works in all modern browsers — including full support for IE6 and above.
 What's new in Version 2.0

 More Demos and Instant Code-Examples